-We were not billed by Grant Thornton LLP for any other services in fiscal 2013 or fiscal 2012 not described in the preceding paragraphs.
+We were billed by certain affiliates of Grant Thornton LLP approximately \$2,000 in respect of each of fiscal 2015 and fiscal 2014 for services not described in the preceding paragraphs.

-Our Audit Committee has determined that the services provided by Grant Thornton LLP are compatible with maintaining the independence of Grant Thornton LLP as our independent registered public accounting firm.
+Our Audit Committee has determined that the services provided by Grant Thornton LLP and its affiliates are compatible with maintaining the independence of Grant Thornton LLP as our independent registered public accounting firm.